bcit-ci/CodeIgniter/user_guide_src/source/libraries/zip.rst

 Zip Encoding Class
 ##################

-CodeIgniter's Zip Encoding Class classes permit you to create Zip archives.
+CodeIgniter's Zip Encoding Class permits you to create Zip archives.
 Archives can be downloaded to your desktop or saved to a directory.

 .. contents::
   :local: